Laser or Lazer

 Types of laser:

-laser's are designed in different types and shapes.
-A few types of laser's are explained as below.
+lasers are designed in different types and shapes.
+A few types of lasers are explained below.

 .